-Studying the Results to Improve Patient Care
+Studying Real World Results to Improve Patient Care

 At Massachusetts General Hospital, the research process doesn’t end with the development of a new diagnostic, device or treatment.
 In many ways, this is only the beginning.

 Enroll in RSVP for Health, Mass General's Research Study Volunteer Program, to receive information about new clinical research studies related to your medical condition.